Properties of Dynamical Black Hole Entropy: Dynamical Black Hole Entropy is Improved Noether Charge

 We assume that the background field equations are satisfied, $ \mathbf E(\phi)=0,$ and we require the perturbed fields to obey the linearised constraint equations, $\delta_\phi \mathbf C_\xi = 0$.
 Under these assumptions the fundamental variational identity \eqref{eq:q-theta-c} becomes

-We integrate this expression over a codimension-1 spatial hypersurface between the horizon $\mathcal H^+$ and spatial infinity $i_0$.
-Because of Stokes' theorem, the boundary integral at a cross-section $\mathcal S_{\infty}$ of $i_0$ is equal to the boundary integral at a cross-section $\mathcal C$ of $\mathcal H^+$
+We integrate this expression over a codimension-1 spatial hypersurface between the horizon $\mathcal H^+$ and spatial infinity $\mathcal S_{\infty}$ (a codimension-2 sphere at infinity).
+Because of Stokes' theorem, the boundary integral at $\mathcal S_{\infty}$ is equal to the boundary integral at a cross-section $\mathcal C$ of $\mathcal H^+$

 For the boundary integral at infinity we make the identification

 For stationary, axisymmetric black holes, the horizon Killing vector field may be normalised at spatial infinity as

 where $t$, $\vartheta$ are the temporal and angular coordinates, respectively.
 Then, the variation of the canonical mass and angular momentum can be defined as